 Stage 2 Hypertension, a more severe kind, occurs when the systolic pressure ranges between 140 mm Hg or higher or when the diastolic pressure ranges between 90 mm Hg or higher.

 While both these numbers are crucial, for older people, particular emphasis should be laid on the systolic reading.
+Here you can understand high BP in old age more clearly.

 Isolated Systolic Hypertension is a condition that occurs when the diastolic pressure remains normal (below the range of 90 mm Hg), but the systolic pressure shoots up (touches beyond 140 mm Hg).
 This is a common condition that is observed in people above the age of 60 years.